e4ehab/API_for_LLM_ollama/README.md

 # debendenceies
 ----------------
-fastapi -> for building api
+.fastapi -> for building api.
-uvicorn -> for runnig the fastapi app ollama -> for interfacing with ollamato use a local llm python-dotenv -> for loading an env file requests -> for sending request to test the API
+.uvicorn -> for runnig the fastapi app.
+.ollama -> for interfacing with ollamato use a local llm.
+.python-dotenv -> for loading an env file.
+.requests -> for sending request to test the API.
 ---------------------------------------------------------------------------------------------------------------
 # virtual env creation
 ----------------------